joseguzman1337/termux/README.md

 You can build all packages manually by using provided docker image.
 The only requirements are Linux-based host with Docker installed.

-1. Clone this repository:
+a.
+Clone this repository:
 	```ShellSession
 	git clone https://github.com/termux/unstable-packages
 	```

-2. Enter build environment (will download docker image if necessary):
+b.
+Enter build environment (will download docker image if necessary):
 	```ShellSession
 	cd ./unstable-packages
 	./start-builder.sh